routeco/valhalla-python/README.md

 1. ``/opt/python/cp39-cp39/bin/pip wheel . -w output`

 TODO: Problem is that this would produce platform-independent wheels and also not include the C++ extension.
-As a consequence `auditwheel` can't do its work.
+As a consequence `auditwheel` can't do its work (vendoring in valhalla's dependencies from `/usr/lib`).

 Goal: make the wheel creation aware of its python version and platform, i.e. `manylinux_x86_64` or so.